insyncsolutions/appseconnectdocs/_posts/Deployment/ProcessFlow Deployment and Execution/2022-04-02-redeploying-processflow.md

     and the remaining part is in disabled Mode.
 This means if your selected environment is `On-Premise` then Hosted will be in disabled mode and vice-versa.
 Make sure to check the envirnonment is in connected state.
-    **NOTE: If the environment is in disconnected state, you will get an error message - `Environment is not enabled` and thus you cannot proceed with further deployment steps**.
+    **NOTE : If the environment is in disconnected state, you will get an error message - `Environment is not enabled` and thus you cannot proceed with further deployment steps**.
 ![Redeploy Processflow](../../staticfiles/processflow/media/redeploy-processflow.png)